gvoze32/c9cli/README.md

 # C9IDECoreDeploy

-Bash scripts to automatically create user IDE workspace and add some required packages.
+Simple bash script to create C9 IDE Workspace for separate user and automatically install some required packages.

 ### Install